accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 #### User interface component

 A user interface component is an element with which the user can interact, for example a button, a link or an input zone.
 Some components can be more complex, such as a menu, a dialogue window or a system of tabs.
 Finally, a user interface component can be based on elements native to the platform language or developed from scratch.

+**Note:** Not all native HTML interface components are found in mobile application development languages.
+For example, radio buttons or checkboxes do not exist as such in applications developed for iOS.
+Developers will then need to use the most appropriate components available in development languages to fulfil a similar function.
+To reproduce what would be a list of radio buttons, it is possible, for example, to use lists of buttons associated with a selected or unselected state.
+Therefore, during screen reader tests, it is possible that the declared role does not correspond to the role displayed by the interface (for example, a button that looks like a radio button).
+Nevertheless, if the role and state of the component are relevant and accessible to assistive technologies, then the criterion will be considered compliant for this component.

 ### V